Jerry Lee Lewis: Personal life

-Relationships and children
+Family and children

-Lewis was married seven times, including bigamous marriages and a marriage with his underage cousin.
+Lewis was married seven times, including bigamous marriages and a marriage with his underaged cousin.
 He had six children during his marriages.

 When Jerry Lee Lewis was 16, he married Dorothy Barton, the daughter of a preacher.
-Their union lasted for 20 months, from February 1952 to October 1953.
+The union lasted from February 1952 to October 1953.

-Lewis's second marriage in September 1953, to Sally Jane Mitcham, was of dubious validity because it occurred 23 days before his divorce from Barton was final.
-After four years, he filed for divorce in October 1957.
+Lewis's second marriage to Sally Jane Mitcham in September 1953 occurred 23 days before his divorce from Barton was final.
 They had two children: Jerry Lee Lewis Jr. (1954–1973) and Ronnie Guy Lewis (b.
 1956).
-In 1973, Jerry Lee Lewis Jr. died at the age of 19 when he overturned the Jeep he was driving.
+After four years, he filed for divorce in October 1957.
+Jerry Lee Lewis Jr. died in 1973, at the age of 19, when the Jeep he was driving overturned.

-His third marriage was to 13-year-old Myra Gale Brown, his first cousin once removed, on December 12, 1957.
+His third marriage was to 13-year-old Myra Gale Brown, his cousin, on December 12, 1957.
 His divorce from Jane Mitcham was not finalized before the ceremony took place, so he remarried Brown on June 4, 1958.
 They had two children: Steve Allen Lewis (1959–1962) and Phoebe Allen Lewis (b.
 1963).
-Brown was only 14 years old when her son was born.
-In 1962, Steve Allen Lewis drowned in a swimming pool accident at the age of 3.
+Brown was only 14 years old when their son was born.
+In 1962, Steve Allen Lewis drowned in a swimming pool accident at the age of three.
 In 1970, Brown filed for divorce on the grounds of adultery and abuse, stating that she had been "subject to every type of physical and mental abuse imaginable."

-His fourth marriage was to Jaren Elizabeth Gunn Pate from October 1971 to June 8, 1982.
+His fourth marriage was to Jaren Elizabeth Gunn Pate, from October 1971 to June 8, 1982.
 Pate drowned in a swimming pool at the home of a friend with whom she was staying, several weeks before divorce proceedings could be finalized.
 They had one daughter, Lori Lee Lewis (b.
 1972).

 Mary Kathy "K.K."
 Jones of San Antonio, Texas, testified in court during Lewis's income tax evasion trial in 1984 that she lived with him from 1980 to 1983.